 Chakra points are energy spots in the Human body.
-In Sanskrit, ‘chakra’ means ‘wheel’, and the exact definition of chakra is “wheel of spinning energy”, a whirling vortex like the powerhouse of energy.
-There are total of 114 chakras in the human body and through these chakras, the energies flow.
+In Sanskrit, ‘chakra’ means ‘wheel,’ and the exact definition of chakra is “wheel of spinning energy,” a whirling vortex like the powerhouse of energy.
+There are 114 chakras in the human body, and through these chakras, the energies flow.
 However, the seven main chakra points are more popular among yoga practitioners, and each of these seven chakras has its own distinct quality.

 Chakra is vital because even a block at one point can cause illness.
 One must understand and analyze the function of the Seven Chakras and the necessary steps that can be taken to keep the energy flowing.
 Each point of the seven chakras is governed by “spiritual laws” and “principles of consciousness,” which can be used for building a positive life.

 7 Chakras in Human Body

 1. The Base/Root Chakra – Muladhara Chakra

 Muladhara chakra or Root Chakra is located on the base of your spine in the tailbone area (Perineum).
-Muladhara is associated with the Earth element which makes one very active personality.
+Muladhara is associated with the Earth element, which makes one a very active personality.

 - Colour: Red